xp44mm/Notebook/F#/Programming with Objects.md

 > #### Note
 >
-> the `IEnumerator<'T>` and `IEnumerable<'T>` interfaces are defined in a library component that is implemented using another .net language. this section uses the corresponding F# syntax. in reality, `IEnumerator<'T>` also inherits from the non-generic interfaces `System.Collections.IEnumerator` and `System.IDisposable`, and `IEnumerable<'T>` also inherits from the non-generic interface `System.Collections.IEnumerable`.
-For clarity, we've ignored this. see the F# library documentation for full example implementations of these types.
+> The `IEnumerator<'T>` and `IEnumerable<'T>` interfaces are defined in a library component that is implemented using another .NET language.
+This section uses the corresponding F# syntax.
+In reality, `IEnumerator<'T>` also inherits from the non-generic interfaces `System.Collections.IEnumerator` and `System.IDisposable`, and `IEnumerable<'T>` also inherits from the non-generic interface `System.Collections.IEnumerable`.
+For clarity, we've ignored this.
+See the F# library documentation for full example implementations of these types.

 枚舉器的用法：